hiramusarrat8-beep/auditory-mask-generator/LAB_QUICKSTART.md

 ## Notes

-- This project is for audio masking generation and playback only.
+- This project is designed for auditory masking generation and playback only.
-- It does not require NeuroFUS hardware, TPO connection, serial access, ultrasound parameters, or sonication controls.
+- It does not require NeuroFUS hardware, TPO communication, serial device access, ultrasound parameters, or sonication controls.
-- If audio playback fails, confirm that the computer has a working output device selected and see the main `README.md` for troubleshooting.
+- If audio playback fails, confirm that the system has a valid output device selected.
+- See the main `README.md` for troubleshooting and full documentation.